florianbuetow/promptkit/cursor-ai-editor/README.md

 2. **Copy the Guide:** Place any `.mdc` file from the `cursor-rules/examples/` directory into the `.cursor/rules/` directory.

 ## 🎯 Key Features

-### ⚙️ Settings & Configuration

-Learn how to optimize Cursor settings for maximum productivity, including YOLO mode and auto-run configurations.

 ### 📋 Cursor Rules